jesper-olsen/sat_puzzles/README.md

 ```

 Then you have to decide which cell to reveal first, such as 0, 0 - the top left corner.
-Then you can run the solver - and optionally specify a .cnf file to save the problem in conjunctive normal form:
+When you run the solver, you can optionally specify a (.cnf file)[https://jix.github.io/varisat/manual/0.2.0/formats/dimacs.html] to save the problem to:

 ``` bash
 cargo run --release --bin minesweeper -- --map-file Minesweeper/grid9x9.txt --cnf-file minesweeper.cnf --reveal 0 0